| Wifi Network Connections |

 - The strength of this connection can be seen in the lower right corner of your Chromebook.
 If you click the wifi icon, you can see what the signal strength is.

-Once your Chromebook is connected to your home router with a strong signal, it's time to address the speed or bandwidth of your Internet Service Provider.
+Once your Chromebook is connected to your home router or hotspot with a strong signal, it's time to address the speed or bandwidth of your Internet Service Provider.
 The following information indicates what is required for Class to perform best.

 The last component of your Class experience over the internet is the amount of data in use.